kyma-project/kyma/docs/operation-guides/config-01-install-kyma-custom.md

   Then, pass the certificate files to the deploy command:

   ```
-  kyma alpha deploy --domain {DOMAIN} --tls-cert crt.pem --tls-key key.pem
+  kyma deploy --domain {DOMAIN} --tls-cert crt.pem --tls-key key.pem
   ```

 ## Installation from a specific source

 Optionally, you can specify from which source you want to deploy Kyma, such as the `main` branch (or any other branch on the Kyma repository), a specific PR, or a release version.
-For more details, see the documentation for the `alpha deploy` command.<br>
+For more details, see the documentation for the `deploy` command.<br>
 For example, to install Kyma from a specific version, such as `1.19.1`, run:

   ```
-  kyma alpha deploy --source=1.19.1
+  kyma deploy --source=1.19.1
   ```

 - Alternatively, to build Kyma from your local sources and deploy it on a remote cluster, run:

   ```
-  kyma alpha deploy --source=local
+  kyma deploy --source=local
   ```
   > **NOTE:** By default, Kyma expects to find local sources in the `$GOPATH/src/github.com/kyma-project/kyma` folder.
 To adjust the path, set the `-w ${PATH_TO_KYMA_SOURCES}` parameter.